llamaxyz/llama-periphery/docs/token-voting/README.md

 # Llama Token Voting

-The Llama Token Voting Module allows distributed communities of ERC20 or ERC721 token holders to interact with a llama instance.
+The Llama Token Voting Module allows distributed communities of ERC20 or ERC721 token holders to interact with a Llama instance.

 The UX of token voting through llama is nearly identical to traditional token voting by design to make it as intuitive for users to participate.